mukhituly/LR-SVM-implementation/README.md

 # LR-SVM-implementation
-Implementing Logistic Regression and Support Vector Machine from scratch
+Implementing Linear Regression and Support Vector Machine from scratch